mieweb/docs/content/resources/system-specifications/interface-specifications.md

 * Cholesterol
    * Abbott LDX Analyzer (Serial Uni-directional) - Still requires Java Applet to interface
 * ECG/EKG
+   * Burdick ELI 280 - has a proprietary format that is not compatible
    * Esaote 3/12 Channel ECG Unit P8000
    * Phillips TC70 Pagewriter - Read every 30 minutes
    * Welch Allyn Connex Cardio (ActiveX/File) - New software replacement for CardioPerfect, only does EKG, not Spirometry.
 Uses an ActiveX control to send demographic information and read the interpretation